avakanski/Fall-2022-Python-Programming-for-Data-Science/README.md

 4. Implement algorithms for image and natural language processing using Python-based frameworks.
 5. Understand the main characteristics of existing Python libraries for deployment, continuous integration, and monitoring of data science projects.
 6. Deploy data science models on cloud servers and edge devices.

-# Lectures:
-* <a href="Lecture 1 - A Short History of AI/Lecture 1 - A Short History of AI.pdf">Lecture 1 - A Short History and Current State of Artificial Intelligence</a>
-* <a href="Lecture 2 - Data Types in Python/Lecture 2 - Data Types.ipynb">Lecture 2 - Data Types in Python</a>